davidsday/go-tdd/README.txt

 These messages are not in JSON format.

-Since I am parsing "go test -v -json -cover" output, goTestParser expects valid JSON.
+Since I am parsing "go test -v -json -cover" output, go-tdd expects valid JSON.

 I capture stderr separately and process it as best I can, by showing a